 Training your dog requires consistency and dedication.
 Experts recommend at least three sessions per week, each lasting about 20 minutes.
 Short but frequent training sessions keep your dog engaged and eager to learn.
 Avoid overtraining as it can lead to boredom or frustration.
 Always end on a high note by rewarding your dog for good behavior.

-How does When to Start Training Your Puppy compare to alternatives?
+What is When to Start Training Your Puppy and how does it work?